-To create the pipe cleaner paint brushes, we bent several pipe cleaners in half and taped them (at the bent end) to the end of the dowel.
+To create the pipe cleaner paintbrushes, we bent several pipe cleaners in half and taped them (at the bent end) to the end of the dowel.
 Pipe cleaners are fun because they can be bent, twisted, and/or curled allowing kids to experiment with them.

 We made the other paintbrushes in a similar fashion.
 Duct tape is great because it can be stretched so that it really holds the material tightly to the dowel.
-These kind of remind me of witches’ brooms.
+This kind of remind me of witches’ brooms.

 Experimenting with Paint

 After the brushes are complete kids can try them out with paint.
 Let kids look at how the brushes make different marks on the paper.
 Let them experiment with several different brushes to see the differences.

 I hope that you and your kids enjoy making paintbrushes…….and making process art with them.
 Do you have ideas for additional material to use for paintbrushes?
 I would love to hear about your preschool art ideas in the comments below.